Parvin2018/Data-Workflow-Project/README.md

 # Data-Workflow-Project

-Seminar Presentation
+### Seminar Presentation

-This is the  seminar about tensorflow.
+This repository is for the seminar Data Workflow from **Hands on machine learning with scikit-learn and tensorflow**, chapter 3 on Classification.

+The flowwing are included in this repository:
+- Presentations slides
+- Jupyter notebook